Stackclash/5e-vault/5. Mechanics/Items/Javelin Of Lightning.md

 The javelin's property can't be used again until the next dawn.
 In the meantime, the javelin can still be used as a magic weapon.

 *Source: Dungeon Master's Guide p.
-178*
+178. Available in the SRD.*